Telenav/mesakit/documentation/overview/java-migration-notes.md

 ### Making Your Application Modular &nbsp; ![](../images/tools-40.png)

-For users of Aonia, it's only _required_ to declare your application to be an open module if you
+For users of MesaKit, it's only _required_ to declare your application to be an open module if you
-want Aonia to be able to reflect on _your_ code.
+want MesaKit to be able to reflect on _your_ code.
 Even so, it can be useful to make your
-application modular, because you can specify exactly what parts of Aonia you want to use.
+application modular, because you can specify exactly what parts of MesaKit you want to use.

 To make your application modular, you need to put a module-info.java file in the root of your main
 source tree (in src/main/java).
 Your module declaration file might look like:

     open module navigation.myapplication
     {
-        requires aonia.map.geography;
+        requires mesakit.map.geography;
-        requires aonia.map.utilities.geohash;
+        requires mesakit.map.utilities.geohash;
     }

-This provides access to specific modules in Aonia to your application and only those modules
+This provides access to specific modules in MesaKit to your application and only those modules
 and their transitive dependencies.
 This can help control your dependency use.

 <br/>